Khaolah/ADA_Program/README.md

-# TASK17
+# TASK14 (DATA STRUCTURE)

-AN assignment from ADA Software Engineering program on Turple methods
+This repository contains assignment that was given in the ADA Software Engineering Project

+The assignment is to practice 5 different Turple methods